Confidentiality & Medical Records

 Please note that we have to respect our duty of confidentiality to patients and a patient's consent will be necessary if a complaint is not made by the patient in person.

 If you wish to make a complaint, there is a leaflet availabe at the reception desk that will fully explain how you can complain.
-Depending on the type of complaint it will either go to the Practice Manager or if of a clinical nature it will be passed to one of the Partners.
-Full details will be taken and a decision made on how best to undertake the investigation.

 We believe it is important to deal with complaints swiftly.
 Occasionally it may take longer, but we will keep you informed throughout.
 We will try to address your concerns, provide you with an explanation and discuss any action that may be needed.